AlayaCare/goliac/docs/installation.md

 - install the application into your workspace.
 (You can do it by clicking on the `Install App` button)
 -  to set the 2 environments variables (`GOLIAC_SLACK_TOKEN` and `GOLIAC_SLACK_CHANNEL`) with the token and the channel name.
 -  to invite the bot to the channel.

+## Github webhook

+By default Goliac works by polling the state of the teams Github repository (by default every 10 minutes).
+ But you can configure a webhook to be notified of changes in your Github organization.

+To do so, you need to update the Github App configuration:
+- enable the active Webhook
+- set a webhook secret
+- set the webhook URL to be able to reach `http://GOLIAC_SERVER_HOST:GOLIAC_SERVER_PORT/webhook`

+And you need to configure the Goliac server with
+- the `GOLIAC_GITHUB_WEBHOOK_SECRET` environment variable.
+- optionally the `GOLIAC_GITHUB_WEBHOOK_HOST` (`0.0.0.0` by default) and `GOLIAC_GITHUB_WEBHOOK_PORT`  (`18001` by default) environment variables.